nij96969/Learn-To-Build/design-pattern-ts/structural/facade/README.md

 # Facade Pattern Implementation

+The Facade pattern is used when we have a complex subsystems that works individually.
+It's main aim is to simply the interface for the client making the system easier to use without going deep in how the actual overall system works internally

 ## Overview
 This implementation demonstrates the **Facade Pattern** using the existing **Adapter Pattern** for payment processing.
 The facade provides a simplified interface to multiple payment providers while maintaining strict provider control.